redshift-s/rancheros-docker-media/README.md

 # rancheros-docker-media

+## What is this?
+This is inteded as a complete step by step for FreeNAS users to set up different software with dockers on the FreeNAS system.
+Since FreeNAS does not have docker native, it needs to be done inside a VM, and RancherOS is used for that.
+The hard part with this setup is getting networking, permissions and shares to work.
+This guide is including how to get access to the files on Windows as well, but if you just use Linux, the steps with SMB can probably be skipped.
+Why docker over jails?
+Portability to another system, the amount of premade docker "recepies" is huge.
+Take a look at the dockers from linuxserver.io for more applications https://hub.docker.com/r/linuxserver

 ## TODO
 - [X] Setup RancherOS on FreeNAS
 - [X] Setup Networking so dockers can be accessed on local network